jkeus/zomboogie/README.md

 In this game, you need to dodge shurikens and destroy enemies to achieve the highest score!
 Stay alive until the end of the song for maximum points.

+I know that the name should be like FrogBoogie, but Zomboogie is too good to pass up on.

+Also, massive shoutout to [Camellia](https://www.youtube.com/channel/UCV4ggxLd_Vz-I-ePGSKfFog) for the music and [Pixel-boy](https://x.com/2Pblog1) for the assets!

 ## Demo Video

 Watch a demo video below!